Religious fasting: Eastern and Oriental Orthodoxy

-Orthodox Christians are required to fast on Wednesdays (in memory of Jesus' betrayal on Spy Wednesday) and Fridays (in memory of Jesus' crucifixion on Good Friday), which means not consuming olive oil, meat, fish, milk and dairy products until evening (sundown).
+Orthodox Christians are required to fast on Wednesdays (in memory of Jesus' betrayal on Wednesday) and Fridays (in memory of Jesus' crucifixion on Friday), which means not consuming olive oil, wine, meat, fish and dairy products.
 The original Orthodox Christian law forbids all products derived from creatures who have blood.
-The supper that is eaten after the fast is broken in the evening must not include shellfish.
 Additionally, Orthodox Christians abstain from sexual relations on Wednesdays and Fridays throughout the year, as with the entirety of Lent, the Nativity Fast and the fifteen days before the Feast of the Assumption of Mary.

 In the Coptic Orthodox Church, the Black Fast is the normative way of fasting during Great Lent; Coptic Orthodox Christians go without water and food from midnight to sunset; after that time, the consumption of water and one vegetarian meal is permitted.
 Married couples abstain from sexual relations during this period "to give themselves time for fasting and prayer (1 Cor.
 7: 5)."

 For Eastern Orthodox Christians, fasting is an important spiritual discipline, found in both the Old Testament and the New, and is tied to the principle in Orthodox theology of the synergy between the body (Greek: soma) and the soul (pneuma).
 That is to say, Orthodox Christians do not see a dichotomy between the body and the soul but rather consider them as a united whole, and they believe that what happens to one affects the other (this is known as the psychosomatic union between the body and the soul).
 Saint Gregory Palamas argued that man's body is not an enemy but a partner and collaborator with the soul.
 Christ, by taking a human body at the Incarnation, has made the flesh an inexhaustible source of sanctification.
 This same concept is also found in the much earlier homilies of Saint Macarius the Great.

 Fasting can take up a significant portion of the calendar year.
 The purpose of fasting is not to suffer, but according to Sacred Tradition to guard against gluttony and impure thoughts, deeds and words.
 Fasting must always be accompanied by increased prayer and almsgiving (donating to a local charity, or directly to the poor, depending on circumstances).
 To engage in fasting without them is considered useless or even spiritually harmful.
 To repent of one's sins and to reach out in love to others is part and parcel of true fasting.

 Partial fasting within the Ethiopian Orthodox Church, abstaining from meat and milk, takes place during certain times of the year and lasts for weeks.